GeekTrainer/help-desk-bot-lab/Node/exercise7-HandOffToHuman.md

-# Exercise 7: Hand off the conversation to a human agent (Node.js)
+# Exercise 7: Hand off the Conversation to a Human Agent (Node.js)

 ## Introduction

-In this exercise, you will learn how to hand off a conversation to a human agent.
+Regardless of how much artificial intelligence a bot possesses, there may still be times when it needs to hand off the conversation to a human being.
+The bot should recognize when it needs to hand off and provide the user with a clear, smooth transition.
+In this exercise, you will learn how you can use a bot to initiate a conversation with a user, and then hand off context to a human agent.

 First, you will learn how to create a middleware to intercepts incoming and outgoing events/messages.
 In this middleware you will handle the user-agent communication and the specials command only available for agents.
-Later you will modify your bot to use the new middleware and add a dialog to enter as a human agent.
+Later you will modify your bot to use the new middleware and add a dialog to hand off the bot conversation to a human agent.

 Inside [this folder](./exercise7-HandOffToHuman) you will find a solution with the code that results from completing the steps in this exercise.
 You can use this solution as guidance if you need additional help as you work through this exercise.
-Remember that for using it, you first need to run `npm install`.
+Remember that for using it, you need to run `npm install` and complete the placeholders for the LUIS Model, Azure Search Index name and key and Text Analytics key.

+For more details about the hand-off approach used in this exercise you can check this session from [BUILD 2017](https://channel9.msdn.com/Events/Build/2017/P4075).

 ## Prerequisites